vickmuir/Backup/index.md

 ## Ordering EVault

-There are two ways to purchase EVault backup service:
+There are two ways to purchase EVault backup service.

 - Purchase EVault when you Order a Server
 - Purchase EVault as an Upgrade

-### Purchase EVault when you order a server
+### Purchasing EVault when you order a server

 1. Log in to [The IBM Cloud catalog](https://console.bluemix.net/catalog/){:new_window} or the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}
 2. Order a monthly bare metal server.
 You can learn more about ordering bare metal servers [here](https://console.bluemix.net/docs/bare-metal/baremetal-provision.html){:new_window}.